AmandaMWilliams/AWS_Notes/src/main/java/Notes.md

 * Business analytics, Building visualizations, Perform ad-hoc analysis, Get business insights using data
 * Integrated with RDS, Aurora, Athena, Redshift, S3

+### DocumentDB
+* the same for MongoDB (NoSQL database)
+* Used to store, query and index JSON data

+### Neptune
+* Fully managed graph database

+### QLDB
+* Quantum Ledger Database
+* Used to review history of all the changes made to your application data
+* immutable system
+* Vs Amazon Managed Blockchain: no decentralization component

+### Amazon Managed Blockchain
+* Blockchain makes it possible to build applications where multiple parties can execute transactions without the need for a trusted, central authority

+* compatible with the e Hyperledger Fabric and Ethereum